-- After some minimal amount of formatting has been performed, the operation goes from foreground time to background time.
+- After some amount of lead-in formatting has been performed, the operation goes from foreground time to background time.
 The formatting operation in the drive must strive to maintain the Data Zone in two areas: the inner area written and the outer area unwritten.
-For data applications devices, the formatting bit map in the FDCB shall be implemented in order to minimize excessive reformatting associated with random writing. - The host must modify its allocation algorithms to minimize blank area fragmentation. - If the user wishes to remove the medium prior to format completion, the host may request that the drive create a temporary and minimally acceptable lead-out that allows a continuation of the formatting process at a later time.
-The host may also request that the medium be ejected in its current state. - In support of the previous requirement, the drive must provide a format re-start mechanism. - The drive must always make current format status available to the host.
+For data applications devices, the formatting bit map in the FDCB shall be implemented in order to minimize excessive reformatting associated with random writing.
+The host should modify its allocation algorithms to minimize blank area fragmentation. - If the user wishes to remove the medium prior to format completion, the host must request that the drive stop formatting. - In support of the previous requirement, the drive must provide a format re-start mechanism. - The drive must always make current format status available to the host.